Caldwell's view

-Caldwell's view (or Occipitofrontal view) is a radiographic view of skull, where X-ray plate is perpendicular to the orbitomeatal line.
+Caldwell's view (or Occipitofrontal view) is a radiographic view of the skull where the X-ray plate is perpendicular to the orbitomeatal line.
 The rays pass from behind the head and are angled at 15-20° to the radiographic plate.
 It is commonly used to get better view of the ethmoid and frontal sinuses.
 It is named after the noted American radiologist Eugene W. Caldwell, who described it in 1907.